569931614/pyvideotrans/docs/EN/README_EN.md

 1. Create a folder without spaces or Chinese characters, then navigate to that folder from the terminal.
-3. In the terminal, execute `git clone https://github.com/jianchang512/pyvideotrans`
+3. Extract or clone the BDvideoTrans source code
-4. Continue with `cd pyvideotrans`
+4. Continue with `cd BDvideoTrans`
 5. Execute `python -m venv venv`
 6. Continue with `source ./venv/bin/activate`, ensure the command line prompt has changed to start with `(venv)`, otherwise, it indicates an error.
 7. Execute `pip install -r requirements.txt`, if failure occurs, execute the following 2 commands to switch the pip mirror to Alibaba.